alexniver/jk/README.md

-##  jk
+##  kj

-jk is a command line file share manager
+kj is a command line file share manager